Wondering how to buy a car in the USA as a foreigner?

 One thing to consider is you will need to allocate a bit more time if you wish to go through one of these companies as they send your plates out to you in the mail after you purchase the car.

 One of these companies you might like to check out is visitor.us if you are interested in a service like this.
 Personally, I think it is worth saving the money and time to do the process yourself.
 There is also a risk these companies are scams although it does not seem likely.

 Another reason we decided against going through these companies is because we wanted to get our plates straight away.
 It took us about 1 day to get plates through the DMV using a $100 fast track DMV service whereas I believe some of these companies take a week or so to get you the plates through the registration as a company.

 Can I buy a car with international driver license?
 It depends on the State.
 In Florida and Nevada you can.
 In Colorado you have to take a driving test and get a local license.
 Make sure you check the State you intend to buy the vehicle.

 Is there anything that could go wrong?
 Yes, of course.
-We actually lost our car in Florida.
-We put our car in storage while we went away and traveled, paid every month and the car was towed away and sold to wreckers.
+We actually lost the car we purchased first Florida.
+We put our car in storage with CubeSmart (see our story here) while we went away and traveled, paid every month and the car was disposed of.
 We have no idea why – we think they were just dodgy.

 The storage company also scratches their head as to why they disposed our car and the saga is ongoing.
 From our experience, we would advise selling your car after your journey rather than put it in storage.